delaneyj/datastar/backends/go/site/static/md/docs/von_deepa.md

 So with this change and in a declartive nature you'd be able extend HTML and focus on relationships.

-Our HTML looks pretty neat but what would it take to make it actuall work?
-Well just add
+Our HTML looks pretty neat but what would it take to make it actually work?
+Well just add:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@sudodevnull/datastar"></script>